nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### As a deterrent against handing over the key to a third party

 When there is one key, whoever has access to it has full control over the baker.
 When there are two keys, the possibility emerges of each of these keys being controlled by different people or entities.
-For example, the delegate key could be in physical custody of the baker, while the consensus key could be:
+For example, the delegate key would be in physical custody of the baker, while the consensus key could be:

-* hosted in a cloud platform where the cloud provider merely grants access to the baker, to be revoked at their discretion,
+* hosted in a cloud platform where the cloud provider may revoke access unilaterally,
-* handed to a service provider taking care of the baking operations on behalf of the baker (baking-as-a-service operator)
+* handed to a contractor or baking-as-a-service provider taking care of the baking operations on behalf of the baker.

-This constitues a centralization risk: some cloud operators have a large market share, which may give them the power to disrupt or stop the network.
-Some baking providers may also become dominant.
+This constitues a centralization risk:

+* some cloud operators have a large market share, which may give them the power to disrupt or stop the network,
-There are risks to this regardless of the existence of the `drain` operation: indeed, anyone with access to the consensus key has the ability to double sign, which can result in the delegate being slashed.
-Shall the attacker have baking rights, they may inject the denunciation operation in their own block, stealing half of the frozen balance, while the other half is burned.

-Therefore, a rigorous baker will not hand off their consensus key to an untrusted party.

-When the drain operation is enabled, a compromise of the consensus key allows a motivated attacker to spend all of the baker's balance.
-Indeed, the drain operation always takes precedence over any transaction in any block (TODO confirm this).
-Therefore, a motivated attacker is able to steal all of the baker's money by timing their drain operations appropriately, even if all of the balance is initially frozen.
+* dominant baking service providers may emerge.

 The drain operation acts as an additional deterrent and ensures that the consensus keys ultimately has the same control over the balance than the delegate's key.